MrSimonC/Outlook-Manage-Engine/readme.md

 Written with Python 3.5

 ### Running
-Use `pyinstaller outlook_sdplus.spec` to create a binary executable, then setup a simple windows task scheduler to call the binary every 5 minutes.
+Use `pyinstaller outlook_manage_engine.spec` to create a binary executable, then setup a simple windows task scheduler to call the binary every 5 minutes.